PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Related Works

 \subsection{Pose Estimation}

-According to the optimization goal, pose estimation methods can be classified into holistic and keypoint-based methods.
-Holistic methods directly predict the 3D position and orientation of objects by the given RGB and/or depth images.
-Traditional template-based methods construct a rigid template for an object from different viewpoints and are used to compute the best-matched pose for the given image \cite{cao2016real,hinterstoisser2011gradient}.
-Recently, some works made use of DNN to directly regress or classify the 6D pose of objects.
+Pose estimation methods can be categorized into two types based on their optimization goal: holistic and keypoint-based methods.
+Holistic methods predict the 3D position and orientation of objects directly from the provided RGB and/or depth images.
+Traditional template-based methods construct a rigid template for an object from different viewpoints and compute the best-matched pose for the given image \cite{cao2016real,hinterstoisser2011gradient}.
+Recently, some works utilized DNNs to directly regress or classify the 6D pose of objects.
 PoseCNN \cite{xiang2017posecnn} used a multi-stage network to predict pose.
-It first used Hough Voting to vote center location of objects, then direct regressed 3D rotation parameters.
-SSD-6D \cite{kehl2017ssd} first detected objects in the images and then classified them to their pose.
-DenseFusion \cite{wang2019densefusion} fused RGB and depth values at the per-pixel level, which has great influence on 6d pose estimation methods based on RGBD images.
-However, the non-linearity of the rotation makes it difficult for the loss function to converge.
+It first utilized Hough Voting to determine the center location of objects and then directly regressed 3D rotation parameters.
+SSD-6D \cite{kehl2017ssd} first detected objects in the images and then classified their poses.
+DenseFusion \cite{wang2019densefusion} fused RGB and depth values at the per-pixel level, which significantly impacted 6D pose estimation methods based on RGBD images.
+However, the non-linearity of the rotation makes it challenging for the loss function to converge.
+Recently, Neural Radiance Fields have also been employed for 6D pose estimation, showcasing significant inspiration and research potential\cite{lin2023parallel}.